PrestaShopCorp/puik/docs/vitepress/src/vue-components/breadcrumb.md

 ---
-title: Breadcrumb
 description : A breadcrumb trail consists of a list of links to the parent pages of the current page in hierarchical order.
 It helps users find their place within a website or web application.
 Breadcrumbs are often placed horizontally before a page's main content.
+name: breadcrumb
+outline: deep
 ---
 <script setup>
   import Breadcrumb from '@vitepress/components/Breadcrumb.vue';
-  import DataAttributes from '@vitepress/components/DataAttributes.vue';
+  import DataAttributes from '@vitepress/utilities/DataAttributes.vue';
-  import ComponentOverview from '@vitepress/components/ComponentOverview.vue';
+  import ComponentOverview from '@vitepress/utilities/ComponentOverview.vue';

   const attributes = [
     {